GetSure

 • Guaranteed plans enable you to lock in the current market prices for your last arrangements, meaning that your family members wouldn’t need to pay any additional fees if the prices were to go up.

-• Purchasing a prepaid plan can be really useful if you are adamant about a specific funeral home handling your final arrangements.
+• Purchasing a prepaid plan can be useful if you are adamant about a specific funeral home handling your final arrangements.
 This ensures that your final wishes are honored.

 Cons: